-Part of the joy of being on holidays is not having to do the daily mundane chores, so access to room service can be delightful especially if you arrive late in the night or want a lazy morning.
+Part of the joy of being on holidays is not having to do the daily mundane chores.
+So, access to room service can be delightful, especially if you arrive late in the night or want a lazy morning.
 We have also found it useful when we have needed milk to put the baby to bed – instead of running out and trying to find the closest convenience store we can simply pick up the phone.

 But we have spent many mornings mixing porridge in a glass cup and trying to entice the baby to sit nicely on the floor to eat her breakfast … it generally ends up everywhere!

-Most hotels will have a concierge and staff at hand to assist with any queries or issues.
+Most hotels will have a concierge and staff at hand to assist with any queries or issues during your family holiday.
 Its easy to call down from your room or stop by at the front desk on your way out to ask a question.
-With an AirBNB we have found in most situations that the hosts do not meet us.
+Compare an AirBNB vs hotel, and we have found in most situations that the hosts do not meet us.
 They have a friend or company contracted to let you into the property, show you around and hand over the keys.
 In some instances the keys have even been in a lock box attached to a lamp post at the front of the apartment block!

-In my experience, AirBNBs have very little facilities to offer and that is probably due to the fact that the original concept for AirBNB was people letting out their homes to travelers as opposed to competing directly with hotels.
+In my experience, AirBNBs have very little facilities to offer.
+That is probably due to the fact that the original concept for AirBNB was people letting out their homes to travelers as opposed to competing directly with hotels.
 If you are going on a city break and will be out and about the entire time, you may not want to pay the price tag for a hotel with a pool and gym which you will not use.

-I would generally say that an AirBNB will be cheaper than a hotel in any given destination.
-Or if they are the same price, then per square meter you get a lot more for your money in an AirBNB compared to a hotel.
-Both have their advantages and disadvantages, and I interchange what accommodation I book depending on the trip.
-The only thing I will say is that an AirBNB has to be paid upfront (or at least half of it) and the cancellation policies are often quite strict (dependent on what the host chooses), so if you have to change your plans last minute you may not have a right to a refund.
+The only thing I will say when it comes to an AirBNB vs hotel, is that an AirBNB has to be paid upfront (or at least half of it) and the cancellation policies are often quite strict (dependent on what the host chooses).
+So, if you have to change your plans last minute you may not have a right to a refund.
 Bigger hotels can be much more lenient and it may be a better option for families travelling with a baby and young children.